tfabris/CrowCam/README.md

   stream is being turned on and off.
 - The Synology log should show a message each afternoon when the script Googles for the sunrise and sunset times for that day.
-- If your local internet connection has a temporary outage, you should see Synology log entries which indicate that the script is bouncing the "Live Broadcast" feature to restart the failed stream.
+- If your local Internet connection has a temporary outage, you should see Synology log entries which indicate that the script is bouncing the "Live Broadcast" feature to restart the failed stream.
-- Late at night, you should see a Synology log entry which lists how many files are in the "My Uploads" folder on your YouTube channel, being analyzed, and a message for any old archived livestream files which are being deleted.
+- Late at night, you should see a Synology log entry which lists how many files are in the playlist on your YouTube channel, being analyzed, and a message for any old archived livestream files which are being deleted.
 - If the scripts encounter any major error, the errors should be reported in the Synology log.